pingcap/blog/FOSDEM-2018-Rust-Devroom-reflection.md

 2. How we build the TiKV core system using Rust, including the backend store, the gRPC framework, and the consensus replication mechanism.

-	* Backend store: TiKV adopts [RocksDB](http://rocksdb.org/) as the backend storage engine for its high-performance and fast storage, and uses[ Raft](https://raft.github.io/) and [Multi-raft](https://pingcap.com/blog/2017-08-15-multi-raft/) to ensure data safety and horizontal scalability.
+* Backend store: TiKV adopts [RocksDB](http://rocksdb.org/) as the backend storage engine for its high-performance and fast storage, and uses[Raft](https://raft.github.io/) and [Multi-raft](https://pingcap.com/blog/2017-08-15-multi-raft/) to ensure data safety and horizontal scalability.
 We implemented t[he Raft Consensus algorithm in Rust](https://github.com/pingcap/raft-rs)**.**

 * Transaction: As a distributed Key-Value database, TiKV also supports transaction and is ACID compliant.
 To maintain consistency among the Multi-raft groups, TiKV adopts an optimized [two-phase commit (2PC) protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol) and supports [Multiversion Concurrency Control (MVCC)](https://pingcap.com/blog/2016-11-17-mvcc-in-tikv/), [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation), and [Optimistic Transaction](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).

 * For different machines to communicate to each other, TiKV uses [gRPC](https://grpc.io/), a high-performance universal RPC framework.
-We develop a[ gRPC library for Rust built on C Core library and futures](https://github.com/pingcap/grpc-rs).
+We develop a[gRPC library for Rust built on C Core library and futures](https://github.com/pingcap/grpc-rs).

 3. How we monitor the cluster and diagnose problems: to monitor the metrics of the cluster and gain insights, TiKV adopts [Prometheus](https://prometheus.io/) as the monitoring solution.
-We build a [Prometheus instrumentation library for Rust ](https://github.com/pingcap/rust-prometheus)[applications](https://github.com/pingcap/rust-prometheus), which is listed as a third-party client on the [Official Prometheus Client Libraries](https://prometheus.io/docs/instrumenting/clientlibs/).
+We build a [Prometheus instrumentation library for Rust](https://github.com/pingcap/rust-prometheus)[applications](https://github.com/pingcap/rust-prometheus), which is listed as a third-party client on the [Official Prometheus Client Libraries](https://prometheus.io/docs/instrumenting/clientlibs/).

 4. How we use the failure injection test to guarantee data safety.
 Inspired by FreeBSD's [failpoints](https://freebsd.org/cgi/man.cgi?query=fail), TiKV implemented a fail point to inject errors by users at runtime in Rust.